resthub/springmvc-router/README.md

 ### Get your first Controller ready!

-Controllers can use [Spring MVC annotations and conventions](http://static.springsource.org/spring/docs/3.1.x/spring-framework-reference/html/mvc.html) - only the `@RequestParam` annotation is made useless.
+Controllers can use [Spring MVC annotations and conventions](http://static.springsource.org/spring/docs/3.1.x/spring-framework-reference/html/mvc.html) - only the `@RequestParam` annotation is useless.

     @Controller